ikaraozdemir/veterinary-app/README.md

 * The appointments of the animal with the given ID that fall within the specified date range
   ![doctor_appointments](images/appointment_animalID.png)

-The link to the video where I briefly explain the project:

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)